Who should apply?

 Following the Meeting

-The applicant, owner and the Building Department will be notified of the Commission's determination within five business days.
-After that, you or your contractor may apply for the required building permits for your project from the Planning and Development Services Division.
+The applicant, owner and the Building Department will be notified of the Commission's determination.
+After a decision, you or your contractor may apply for the required building permits for your project from the Planning and Development Services Division.
+Staff will review work proposed on building permits to make sure it matches HDC approvals.

 Please remember: you or your contractor are responsible for obtaining building permits and for scheduling inspections.
 Any changes from the approved plans should be reported to Commission staff immediately.
 Failure to comply with the Historic District regulations may result in a fine and/or the owner being required to restore the property to its prior condition.